An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 \subsection{Aerodynamics}

-In aerodynamics, the steady flight requires a proportional lift force $L$ against the gravitational pull i.e., weight of aircraft $W$ and a thrust $T$ to balance out the drag force $D$.
-This requires a certain propulsion power $P_{\rm pro}$ which depends on the true airspeed of HAPS $V$ and the required thrust to maintain a steady-level flight at a given altitude \cite{verstraete2008preliminary}
+In aerodynamics, the steady horizontal flight (SHF) requires a proportional lift force $L$ against the gravitational pull i.e., weight of aircraft $W$ and a thrust $T$ to balance out the drag force $D$ as shown in Fig. \ref{fig:SCF}a.
+This requires a certain propulsion power $P_{\rm SHF}$ which depends on the true airspeed of HAPS $V$ and the required thrust to maintain a steady-level flight at a given altitude \cite{verstraete2008preliminary}

 where $\eta_p$ and $ \eta_e$ are the propeller and engine efficiencies, respectively.
-The drag is opposed by an equal and opposite thrust as given by
+The drag is opposed by an equal and opposite thrust as follows:

-where the first part is against the parasitic drag and the second term opposes induced drag \cite{stengel2015flight}.
+where the first part is against the parasitic drag while the second term opposes the induced drag \cite{stengel2015flight}.
 Moreover, $S$ is the total wing area, $C_{D_0}$ is the zero-lift drag coefficient and the coefficient $ \epsilon$ is equal to $\left( \pi e {AR}_w \right)^{-1}$, with Oswald's efficiency factor $e$ and wing aspect ratio $AR_w$.
 In addition, the air density $\rho_h$ depends on the air pressure $p_h$ and temperature $T_p$ at an altitude $H$ as

 where ${R_{\rm sp}} $ is the specific gas constant given as $287.052 {\rm J/kg.K}$ and $T_p$ is constant in Stratosphere I but increases by $1$K for every $1$km increase in the altitude for Stratosphere II, as given